muhammadkhon-abdulloev/draggable-todo-app/README.md

 # Small draggable task manager
 > Hello, stranger! :wave: Welcome to my GitHub page.
 This is my first React based application.
-Here is some instructions for installing and running this project on your computer usin npm or yarnHello, stranger! :tw-1f44b: Welcome to my GitHub page.
-This is my first React based application.
 Here is some instructions for installing and running this project on your computer using **npm**:

 ### First you need to run this command in command line: